lyq1996/MSI-B660M-MORTAR-WIFI_Hackintosh_12700_6800XT/README.md

 | macOS version | macOS Monterey 12.4 (21E258) |

 ## What's working?
-1. All.
+1. Almost All.

+## What's not working?
+1. For WIFI montherboard, onboard bluetooth and WiFi was not working.

 ```
-Sidecar doesn't working due to the 12th gen intel CPU internal graphic card unable to drive.
+Sidecar doesn't working due to the internal graphic card of the 12th gen intel CPU was unable to drive.
 Not this EFI problem.
 ```